Beacon’s Beach / Oil Piers

 Mobil cited its original lease agreement from the 1920s, which required the cleanup of piers and wells once operations ended.
 But the proposal sparked immediate concern.

-Surfers worried about losing a surfbreak shaped, in part, by the pilings.
+Surfers worried about losing a surf break shaped by the structures.
 The pier and hundreds of pilings were collecting sand that would be whisked away, and the peeling waves would disappear with it.
 Environmentalists raised questions about sand retention and the ecosystems that had formed around the structures.
 Locals pushed back against the idea of erasing something that had become part of the coastline’s identity.

 A State Lands Commission study ultimately concluded that removing the piers would not significantly impact wave quality or sediment movement.
-So the piers came out.
+So the piers came out in 1998.

 The $4 million project was proposed by BEACON.
 What followed wasn’t dramatic.
-The project quietly faded out by 2007, and was replaced by County plans —parking improvements and coastal access upgrades.
-In 2010, those plans appeared in California Coastal Commission and Ventura County documents.
+The project quietly faded out by 2007 and was replaced by County plans for parking improvements and coastal access upgrades.
+In 2010, those plans appeared in the California Coastal Commission and Ventura County documents.

 And within them, almost casually, a new name surfaced: